 EXPOSURE GUIDELINES: Use industrial hygiene monitoring equipment to ensure that exposure does not exceed applicable national exposure limits.
 When the electrode is consumed, fume and gas decomposition products generated are different in percent and form from the ingredients listed in Section 3.
-The fume and decomposition products, not the ingredients in the electrode, are important.
-Decomposition products include those originating from the volatilization, reaction, or oxidation of materials in Section 3, plus those from the base metal, etc., as noted above.
+Fume and decomposition products, not the ingredients in the electrode, are important.
+Decomposition products include those originating from the volatilization, reaction, or oxidation of materials in Section 3, plus those from the base metal and coating, etc., as noted above.
 These components are virtually always present as complex oxides and not as metals (Characterization of Arc Welding Fume: American Welding Society).
-Reasonably expected fume constituents of the fume could include complex oxides of iron.
-Chromium oxides may also be present.
-The following limits can be used as guidance.
+Reasonably expected fume constituents of the fume could include: complex oxides of iron, manganese, and potassium.
+Chromium and nickel oxides may also be present.
+The table below lists reasonably expected fumes that may be generated.
 Refer to Section 11 for more information about welding fumes.

-CAS Exposure Li imit (mg/m3)
+Exposure Limit (mg/m)

-Substance NUMBER OSHA PEL ACGIH-TLV
+SUBSTANCE CAS NUMBER OSHA PEL ACGIH-TLV

 Iron Oxide 1309-37-1 10 (as Fe) 5 (as Fe)

 Nitric Oxide 10102-43-9 30 31

-Chromium (VI) not listed 0.005 0.05 (as Cr VI)
+Chromium (VI) Not listed 0.005 0.05 (as Cr VI)

+Nickel Oxide # 1313-99-1 1 (as Ni) 0.2 (as Ni)

 Manganese fume # 7439-96-5 5 0.02

 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may also be formed by radiation from the arc.
-The fume limit for Cr VI (5 micrograms/m3) may be reached before the ACGIH recommended general welding fume limit of 5 mg/m3 is reached.
+The fume limit for Cr VI (5 micrograms/m) may be reached before the ACGIH recommended general welding fume limit of 5 mg/m is reached.
 Monitor fume levels and Cr VI level.
 Train workers about the hazards of Cr (VI).
-Read and comply with the OSHA permissible exposure limits for hexavalent chromium (CrVI), Fed.
+Read and comply with OSHA's permissible exposure limits for hexavalent chromium (CrVI), Fed.
 Reg.
 71 - 10099 (specifically 29 CFR 1910.1026, 29 CFR 1915.1026, and 29 CFR 1926.1126).
 For CrVI, OSHA requires: "The employer shall perform initial monitoring to determine the 8-hour TWA exposure for each employee on the basis of a sufficient number of personal breathing zone air samples to accurately characterize full shift exposure on each shift, for each job classification, in each work area".
 Specialized equipment is required for monitoring Cr (VI) concentration in the workplace.
 OSHA Analytical Method Number ID-215 for area and breathing zone sampling and OSHA Analytical Method Number W4001 for wipe samples are listed on the OSHA website - www.osha.gov -as methods for measuring Cr(VI).
 This standard is complex and the employer should contact an occupational health professional for doing the Cr(VI) monitoring and all other fume monitoring.